 Did you know there was a ‘secret’ back entrance to EPCOT?
 Yes, you can skip the parking lots and long lines and just walk right in near the Paris Pavilion.

 There is nothing better than waking up in the morning, getting dressed, and walking right out to the festival.
 And then, ending a day walking right back up to your hotel room.
 Disney’s Beach Club and Yacht Club resorts as well as Disney’s BoardWalk Inn are the closet to EPCOTS ‘secret’ park entrance.

 A Few More Tips And Things Not To Miss …

 - Special Events – There are loads of special events throughout the festival including wine and cheese seminars, a beverage boot camp, wine pairing dinners, and Party For The Senses.

 - After 4pm Pass – Are you a Florida resident?
 Consider purchasing the EPCOT After 4 p.m.
 Pass, which costs around $309 for adults, gets you a year of admission to EPCOT everyday after 4 p.m.
 There is so much to taste at this festival that you’ll definitely want to come back for multiple days, and the late afternoons and evenings are the best time to visit for the concerts and the cooler weather.

-- Spice Road Table – Spice Road Table is my favorite place to escape the crowds and weather to enjoy a pitcher of sangria and some Mediterranean style tapas like hummus, grape leaves, and lamb sausages.
+- Spice Road Table – Spice Road Table is my favorite place to escape the crowds (and sometimes the heat) to enjoy a pitcher of sangria and some Mediterranean style tapas like hummus, grape leaves, and lamb sausages.
 It’s typically easy to find a seat in their dining area without a wait in-between normal mealtimes (2:00-5:00pm).
 The view is excellent, the air conditioning refreshing, and they have the best creme brûlée I’ve ever tasted.
 Seriously.
 If nothing else, just go for the creme brûlée and some mint tea.